schulle4u/yellow-table/README.md

 `TableDelimiter` = column delimiter, `auto` for automatic detection
 `TableFirstRowHeader` = use first line of table file as table header, 1 or 0
 `TableFunctions` = Enable row filtering, column sorting and pagination functions, 1 or 0
-`TableRowsPerPage` = Number of rows for pagination
+`TableRowsPerPage` = Number of rows for pagination, a value greater than 0 enables the function

 ## Developer